In the previous lesson, we added a GridView to a layout that looked like this (or a white screen in later versions of Android Studio):

 In Design view of grid_items, drag an ImageView from the Images section of the Palette on to either the Component Tree or the blank layout.
 The Resources dialogue box will appear.
 Select any drawable you like from here, as it doesn't matter.
 As the ID for the ImageView, type petImage.

 In the Widgets section of the Palette, drag a TextView just below the ImageView (it's easier to do this in the Component Tree).
 Change the ID of the TextView to petHeading.
-Now click the link at the bottom of the Properties area that says View all properties.
-In this section of the properties area, locate the gravity item and change it center.
+Now, in earlier versions of Android Studio, click the link at the bottom of the Properties area that says View all properties.
+In later versions, exapnd the All Attributes item.
+In this section of the Properties or Attributes area, locate the gravity item and change it center.
 This will centre the heading in the TextView:

 In the Component Tree, click back onto your petImage ImageView.
 Again, change the layout_height to match_parent: